VoidRunner87/mod_elements/README.md

 This mod needs to copy a texture file to `vfxs/textures/` folder.
 However it does not override ANY existing files.

 The mod adds a skin called "Epstein" to engines.
-You still need to go in the BO and add that sking to players.
+You still need to go in the BO and add that skin to players.

 ## Install Client Side